launchdarkly/gatsby-plugin-launchdarkly/README.md

 ## Contributing

-This plugin is maintained by LaunchDarkly, but is not currently supported.
+This plugin is maintained and supported by LaunchDarkly.
 Please feel free to fork and send PRs our way.